She attended the ‘superspreader’ White House event. Now she’s on a bus tour backing Amy Coney Barrett.

 Guests at Trump’s events scattered across the country.
 Potentially exposed, many of their contacts may never be identified.

-It is unclear if Nance or others on the bus have been tested for the coronavirus, which has killed more than 212,000 people in the U.S. Her organization declined to comment to the Guardian on the apparent lack of masks and social distancing at its events, and did not immediately respond to a request for comment from The Washington Post.
+It is unclear if Nance or others on the bus have been tested for the coronavirus, which has killed more than 212,000 people in the United States.
+Her organization declined to comment to the Guardian on the apparent lack of masks and social distancing at its events, and did not immediately respond to a request for comment from The Washington Post.

 Nance is far from the only person potentially exposed in the Rose Garden, The Post reported, who has since scattered around the country with little oversight and no systematic contacting tracing efforts.
 On Thursday, Donald Trump Jr., who accompanied his father to the presidential debate and said he tested negative, held a packed campaign rally inside a Florida hotel.